subosito/flutter-action/README.md

   - run: flutter --version
 ```

-Use latest release for particular version and/or channel:
+### Use latest release for particular version and/or channel

 ```yaml
 steps: